An Oracle ULA (Oracle Unlimited License Agreement) is:

 How does ULA certification work with cloud deployments?

 Older ULA agreements did not allow for counting deployments in a public cloud.
-However, newer deals have a standard clause that allows for calculating an average deployment during 12 months.
+However, newer deals have a standard clause allowing calculating an average deployment over 12 months.
 Planning and managing your contract is essential to avoid any risks with this clause.

 Can I deploy Oracle on VMware while in a ULA?

-Yes, deploying Oracle on VMware allows counting all physical hosts in virtual environments, maximizing your ULA.
+Yes, deploying Oracle on VMware allows you to count all physical hosts in virtual environments, maximizing your ULA.
 The best practice is to deploy ULA software on VMware and then calculate all clusters toward your exit number.

 Is deploying Oracle on VMware the best way to maximize my ULA?